My Story

 How have I spent most of my adult life?

 Two special opportunities during the seminary years proved especially enjoyable and influential in my teaching career.
-Southwestern Seminary has a very generous sabbatical leave program; every seven years it allows a professor to take a full twelve months off from teaching responsibilities at full salary and benefits plus travel expenses outside the US.
+Southwestern Seminary had a very generous sabbatical leave program; every seven years it allows a professor to take a full twelve months off from teaching responsibilities at full salary and benefits plus travel expenses outside the US.
 In anticipation of my first sabbatical leave, I spent the summer studying German at the Goethe Institut in Freiberg Germany in 1980.
 My first sabbatical leave (1981-82) was spent working as a guest research professor at the University of Bonn.
 During the year I accepted an invitation to deliver lectures at the German Baptist Predigers Seminar then located in Hamburg; it is now the Theologisches Seminar Elstal and is located near Berlin.
 The sabbatical year was spent attending classes, doing intensive research, and developing skills with the German language.
 The second sabbatical leave (1990-91) was spent at the University of Heidelberg.
 Similar activities filled up my time there.
-Additionally, I was invited to give guest lectures at the universities in Bonn, Goettingen, Heidelberg and the Prediger Seminar in Hamburg during the year.
+Additionally, I was invited to give guest lectures at the universities in Bonn, Göttingen, Heidelberg and the Prediger Seminar in Hamburg during the year.
 During both sabbatical leaves, the opportunity came to preach in several German Baptist congregations, which put my German skills to the test as much as the academic lectures and writing did, and in several European Baptist Convention (now the International Baptist Convention) English language churches in Germany.
 Many lasting friendships have come out of those experiences.
 Also, opportunities came to try my hand at writing German in a more popular style with two published articles in the German Baptist monthly magazine Die Gemeinde.
 During the summer of 1990 before beginning the work in Heidelberg, I was privileged to attend the Alliance Française in Paris France in order to develop better oral skills with the French language.
 Such opportunities could never have even been imagined while growing up in Perrin, Texas!
 God's plan for me had many surprises and wonderful twists and turns.

 For most of that time, my assumption was that I would retire from SWBTS at the end of my career.
 But with the explosion of the so-called Southern Baptist Controversy into seminary life in the 80s, that assumption became less and less certain.
 By the mid-90s, I became convinced that I could no longer remain with integrity in a seminary atmosphere saturated with suspicion, ungodly treatment of individuals, and growing distortion of the teachings of the Bible.
 But I wasn't sure where God wanted me to go.
 When two separate churches in Germany tried to call me as pastor, but God wouldn't give me the green light to say yes, I became even more puzzled about future directions.
 Then again, out of the blue like the seminary invitation, there came the opportunity to move to North Carolina to begin teaching at a Baptist university that I hardly knew existed beforehand -- Gardner-Webb University.
 So in December 1997, I took early retirement from Southwestern Seminary, and Claire and I moved to Boiling Springs, NC, just before Christmas.

 The years since have been mostly pleasant and satisfying as I began teaching at the undergraduate level in the GWU Department of Religious Studies and Philosophy.
-With about 4,000 students, the university is poised to make a substantial contribution to Baptist life, especially in western North Carolina.
+With about 4,000 students at that time, the university was poised to make a substantial contribution to Baptist life, especially in western North Carolina.
 Coming from primarily teaching doctoral students to mostly teaching undergraduate students presented a substantial challenge in the beginning years.
 But the challenge of working with students just out of high school, who are more open to exploring new ideas and are in a very formative stage of intellectual growth, has been exciting.
 Although I began working with computers in the middle 80s, the opportunity presented itself after moving to NC to immerse myself much more deeply in technology and the high tech world.
 Thus, as a way to help students, Cranfordville.com was born.
 That interest has steadily grown over these past years, along with programming skills together with web design and graphic design skills.
 As a consequence, everything connected to what I do in the class room is now linked to the Academic section of Cranfordville.com.
 A fist full of health problems developed in the summer of 2001 including cancer; this has slowed me down considerably but thus far hasn't forced me into a second retirement.
 For that I am very grateful.

 Created by a division of--- All rights reserved©